danircarv/danircarv/README.md

 #### About Me

-I'm a Fullstack Web developer, and i'm currently learning to develop web applications using Javascript and some frameworks such as React at [Rocketseat](https://rocketseat.com.br/) and I'm a student of Analisys and Development of Sistems at [UNIFOR](https://www.unifor.br)
+I'm a Fullstack Web developer, and i'm currently learning to develop web applications using Javascript and some frameworks such as React at [Rocketseat](https://rocketseat.com.br/) and I'm a student of Computer Science at [UNIFOR](https://www.unifor.br)
 I aspire to always get better and to keep studiyng to be a better developer

 #### Current State